 Finding the best mini PC for Home Assistant is not really about buying the fastest machine.
-For most people, it is about choosing a box that runs reliably 24/7, has enough USB for Zigbee, Thread, Z-Wave or Bluetooth hardware, uses sensible power, and still gives some room to grow.
-Home Assistant OS officially supports generic x86-64 hardware, and the main installation requirements are straightforward: UEFI boot enabled and Secure Boot disabled.
+For most people, it is about choosing a box that runs reliably 24/7, has enough USB for Zigbee, Thread, Z-Wave or Bluetooth hardware, uses sensible power, and still gives you some room to grow.
+Home Assistant OS officially supports generic x86-64 hardware, and the key install requirements are simple: UEFI boot enabled and Secure Boot disabled.

 That matters because Home Assistant itself is not especially demanding.
-The real decision usually comes down to how you plan to use it: just Home Assistant OS, or Home Assistant plus add-ons, Docker containers, Proxmox, Frigate, Plex, backups, and other services.
-That is why this ranking is based on real Home Assistant usefulness, not just benchmark numbers.
+The real choice usually comes down to how you plan to use it: just Home Assistant OS, or Home Assistant plus add-ons, Docker containers, backups, Frigate, Proxmox, and other services.
+That is why this ranking is based on real Home Assistant usefulness, not just raw benchmark numbers.
+Frigate’s own docs also note that it runs best with Docker on bare metal, and that VM-based installs on platforms like Proxmox are not the ideal path for best performance.

 Quick answer